d3v1c3nv11/build/README.md

-# Armbian for OLIMEX A20 boards with sets of servers ready to install #
+# Armbian for OLIMEX A20 boards with set of servers ready to install #

 # Home Assistant #
 # NextCloud #